Installing OpenRCT2 on macOS

 You will need to use the offline installer for the game, the default GOG Galaxy installer will not work with this method.

 On gog.com, open your library.
 Hover over the thumbnail of RCT2 and a button with an arrow will appear.
-Click it, then select View Downloads.
-At the bottom of the pop-up there will be a section called “Download offline backup game installers”.
-Click the line under that and the installer will be downloaded.
+Click it, then select View Downloads

 Then, get this utility called Extractor: https://macsourceports.com/utility/extractor .
-Use the to extract the contents of the downloaded file somewhere you like.
+When prompted, give it the path to the .exe file you downloaded in the previous step, and extract the installer contents somewhere you like.
 Keep a note of where you extracted it.

 Once this is done, you can now start OpenRCT2.
 A file picker will open, direct to the directory where you extracted that GOG installer (hint: this directory will contain the rct2.exe file) and OpenRCT2 should now work.